-For ’E’ as a final grade, it is required that all examinations using the pass-fail grading system achieve a passing score and at least ‘E’ on all examination parts with EC scale points.
+To pass the course (E) as a final grade, it is required that all examinations using the pass-fail grading system (active participation in seminars and laboratory exercises) obtain a passing score and at least ‘E’ on the written examination and individual written assignments.

-For ‘D’ as the final grade in the course, the student must obtain at least ‘D’ on 75 percent of all examination parts with EC scale points
+For ‘D’ as the final grade in the course, the student must also obtain at least ‘D’ on the written examination and individual written assignments

-For C’ as the final grade in the course, the student must obtain at least ‘C’ on 75 percent of all examination parts with EC scale points
+For C’ as the final grade in the course, the student must also obtain at least ‘C’ on the written examination and individual written assignments.

-For ‘B’ as the final grade in the course, the student must obtain at least ‘B’ on 75 percent of all examination parts with EC scale points
+For ‘B’ as the final grade in the course, the student must also obtain at least ‘B’ on the written examination and individual written assignments

-For ‘A’ as the final grade in the course, the student must obtain at least ‘A’ on 75 percent of all examination parts with EC scale points
+For ‘A’ as the final grade in the course, the student must also obtain at least ‘A’ on the written examination and individual written assignments

 Detailed information can be found in the study guide.